 Following his talk, Mahama took questions from Pardee School students, faculty and alumni.
 Dean Najam and Longman presented Mahama with a commemorative coin featuring the Pardee School motto, “Advancing Human Progress,” and Boston University seal.

-Mahama was accompanied on the visit by renowned Nigerian journalist and politician Chief Dele Momodu; spokesperson to the President, Joyce Bawa Mogtari; Ambassador Phanice Mogaka and the Coordinator of Ghana At Work, Ohimai Amaize among other aides to the former President.
+Mahama was accompanied on the visit by renowned Nigerian journalist and politician Chief Dele Momodu; spokesperson to the President, Joyce Bawa Mogtari; Ambassador Phanice Mogaka and Ohimai Amaize, Publisher of SignalNg and Editor-at-Large at Ovation International Magazine.

 Follow us on Twitter at @thesignalng